Antiz96/arch-update/README.md

 systemctl --user enable --now arch-update-tray.service
 ```

-If you use a Window Manager or a Wayland Compositor, you can add the `arch-update --tray` command to your configuration file instead.
+If you use a Window Manager or a Wayland Compositor, you can add the `arch-update --tray` command to your "auto-start" apps in your configuration file instead.

+**If the systray applet doesn't start at boot regardless**, please read [this chapter](#the-systray-applet-does-not-start-at-boot).

 The systray icon will automatically change depending on the current state of your system ('up to date' or 'updates available').
 When clicked, it launches `arch-update` via the [arch-update.desktop](https://github.com/Antiz96/arch-update/blob/main/res/desktop/arch-update.desktop) file.